 Another common fixed partial denture is resin-bonded partial dentures, which are used mainly for replacing 1 or 2 lost teeth.
 One common type is the Maryland bridge.
 Resin-bonded partials are the most conservative fixed partial denture because it doesn’t need much dental work on enamel for abutment tooth preparation.
 Instead, a thin layer of metal alloys is bonded to the enamel of the adjacent teeth for the retention of artificial teeth.

-- feel natural and is beautiful with no bulky form
+- Feel natural and beautiful with no bulky form

 Dental implant is the most stable and natural way to replace any missing teeth.
-You might want to seek a dental implant for replacing your lost teeth, but it may not be possible to have implants for all of your teeth due to low jawbone quality and the higher cost of dental implants.
+You might want to seek a dental implant to replace your lost teeth.
+However, it may not be possible to have implants for all of your teeth due to low jawbone quality and the higher cost of dental implants.
 Your dentist, therefore, chooses the best location and a minimum number of implants to hold your partial denture in place.
 This way, you enjoy a tightly fit denture in your mouth with no sore spots and irritations.

 Pros and cons of dentures

-- improved appearance and enhanced smile.
 No one wants gapped teeth with large missing areas of a lost tooth.
-Partial dentures have evolved into many designs and types to make your smile beautiful with the most suitable options according to your preferences.
+Partial dentures have evolved into many designs and types to make your smile beautiful.
+Consult your dentist for the most suitable option according to your preferences.

-- younger look on your face.
-No tooth replacement means sunken cheeks and fallen facial muscles, which will not happen once prosthetics like partial dentures are in your mouth.
+No tooth replacement means sunken cheeks and fallen facial muscles.
+But this will not happen once prosthetics like partial dentures are in your mouth.

-- improved chewing and speaking.
-Having no teeth will definitely impact the way you eat and speak, so partial dentures will address the chewing and speaking problems dramatically.
+Having no teeth will definitely impact the way you eat and speak.
+So, partial dentures will address the chewing and speaking problems dramatically.

-- Breakage and repair.
 Your partial dentures can break if put into a risky situation.
 This means more budget and time for remaking all over again.
-Pay more attention to your partial dentures to prevent breaking and have to pay for repair costs.
-Playing sports, doing physical work, having bruxism, or grinding teeth habits are all some risk factors that you should either wear mouthguards or take the dentures out (if removable).
+Pay more attention to your oral device to prevent breaking and having to pay for repair costs.
+Playing sports, doing physical work, having bruxism or grinding teeth habits are all some risk factors that you should either wear mouthguards or take the dentures out (if removable).